simply-nicky/pyrost/docs/tutorials/diatom.rst

 :class:`pyrost.CXIStore` is a file handler object, it accepts a :class:`pyrost.CXIProtocol` protocol and paths to a single file or a set of files.
 It reads the files for all the data attributes specified in the procotol.
-The file handler provides two method to load and save the data for the specified data attrubute (:func:`pyrost.CXIStore.load_attribute` and :func:`pyrost.CXIStore.save_attribute`).
+The file handler provides two methods to load and save the data for the specified data attribute (:func:`pyrost.CXIStore.load_attribute` and :func:`pyrost.CXIStore.save_attribute`).

 Read `diatom.cxi` file as follows: